 And always factor in the ongoing running costs of your vehicle

 including petrol, car parking, car washing and anything else you

 want to spend.

-When you're buying a car privately you should always do a REVS
+When you're buying a car privately you should always make it

 Case study: Andrew shops around and saves

 Andrew bought his first car and wanted to insure it.
 His mum

 the insurance from the same company she was with.
 Andrew rang the

 Instead of just accepting the quote, Andrew asked three other